rzvncj/easy-dbuspp/README.md

 * Use regular, run-of-the-mill modern C++ and its standard types to abstract away almost all of D-Bus.
 * Keep usage as simple as possible.

-If a missing feature collides with these two goals, it will stay missing.
+If a missing feature conflicts with these two goals, it will stay missing.

 ***Please note that this is still very much work in progress.
 Until version 1, the code may change considerably.
 API stability is not yet guaranteed.***